aamayzhang/crispat_iscp/README.md

 This fork is customized specifically for processing ISCP data and uses the across-cells implementation of the gaussian mixture model (GMM) with tied covariance, only including cells with nonzero gRNA counts `ga_gauss`.
 Only one GMM implementation is provided here, which uses the scikit-learn implementation with expectation maximization (EM) on nonzero gRNA count data.
 We have found that this model tends to reliably identify the positive distribution under most circumstances.
-The original crispat implementation provided a pyro-based Bayesian variational inference GMM, which did not perform as well as with the EM approach for ISPC samples.
+The original crispat implementation provided a pyro-based Bayesian variational inference GMM.
+We found that this approach not perform as well as with EM for ISPC samples, so it was removed here for simplicity.

 For details on other guide calling approaches provided in the original repo, please refer to [Braunger et al, 2024](https://academic.oup.com/bioinformatics/article/40/9/btae535/7750392).
 Note that updates have been made here to properly read in DRAGEN-processed ISCP samples, so crispat will not work for these other approaches without modification.

 ## Getting started
 An example use case of crispat is shown in the [`guide_assignment.ipynb`](tutorial/guide_assignment.ipynb) script.